lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 }
 ```

 The first thing that we do is create a new VBO and create a new ```FloatBuffer``` to store the data on it.
-The size of that buffer is measured in floats, so it will be equal to the number of instances multipled by the size in floats of a 4x4 matrix, which is equal to 16.
+The size of that buffer is measured in floats, so it will be equal to the number of instances multiplied by the size in floats of a 4x4 matrix, which is equal to 16.

 Once the VBO has been bind.
 We start defining the attributes for it.
 You can see that this is done in a for loop that iterates four times.
 Each turn of the loop defines one vector the matrix.
 Why not simply defining a single attribute for the whole matrix ?
 The reason for that is that a vertex attribute cannot contain more than four floats.
 Thus, we need to split the matrix definition.
 Let’s refresh the parameters of the ```glVertexAttribPointer```: